 What is a hot desk?
-A real formal definition doesn’t exist to my knowledge.
+A real formal hot desking definition doesn’t exist to my knowledge.
 But it is good to remember that hot desking originally points to the overall concept of sharing workspace, and not just telephones.
 Of course the concept of sharing workspace was already common practice in factories (multiple shifts) and other ‘blue-collar’ environments.
 In an office setting it wasn’t very common until the nineties.

 In the nineties, the typical pile of documents on a desk became less common since less information was printed.
 As a result, the need for a personal desk diminished.
 Specifically for people like consultants, service employees and sales staff – people who often are on the way – a personal desk seemed just a waste of office space.
 It meant the introduction of hot desking.
 People use any desk when they are in and leave it empty when they are out of the office.

 Other hot desking definitions and terminology

 Yes, sometimes the term hoteling is used.
 However, there are people who consider both terms to be slightly different.
 They use the term hoteling for reservation-based solutions, where the hot desking definition is like non-reservation-based hoteling.
 In other situations, hoteling seems more to be used for office space assigned to temporary staff for a certain period of time (weeks, months).
 Still, there is also a lot of hot desk software (or hot desking software) marketed which is typically aimed at reservation-based flex-office environments.
 There are also differences per country or organization.
 In the UK terms like hot desk, hot desking and desk booking are often used.
 While in the US more people seem to prefer the term hoteling.